Which institution holds the most shares in Raymond James Financial Inc. (RJF)

-Raymond James Financial Inc. (NYSE: RJF) is 5.23% higher on its value in year-to-date trading and has touched a low of $84.86 and a high of $126.00 in the current 52-week trading range.
+Raymond James Financial Inc. (NYSE: RJF) is 6.11% higher on its value in year-to-date trading and has touched a low of $84.86 and a high of $126.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The RJF stock was last observed hovering at around $114.42 in the last trading session, with the day’s loss setting it -1.98%.
+The RJF stock was last observed hovering at around $118.11 in the last trading session, with the day’s loss setting it -4.73% off its average median price target of $130.00 for the next 12 months.
+It is also 16.63% off the consensus price target high of $136.00 offered by 13 analysts, but current levels are 2.26% higher than the price target low of $116.00 for the same period.

 5 Undervalued Stocks For 2023